ilaria-iuliani/CBG/pages/home.md

 ## Who are we?

 The Computational Biology Group (CBG) is a research group embedded in the [Department of Computational Biology](http://unil.ch/dbc) at the [University of Lausanne](http://unil.ch).
-The group consists of [PhD students and postdocs](http://www2.unil.ch/cbg/index.php?title=People) and is led by [Prof. Sven Bergmann](user:Sven).
+The group is led by Prof. Sven Bergmann.

 ## What are our goals?